The Small Potatoes Problem with New York Forum Selection Clauses

 The defendants moved to dismiss for lack of personal jurisdiction.
 The plaintiff opposed the motion on the ground that the defendants had consented to jurisdiction in New York via the forum selection clause.
 The defendants responded that the clause was unenforceable because it appeared in a contract worth less than $1 million.
 They argued that Section 5-1402 “limits this court from exercising [personal] jurisdiction over cases involving foreign corporations with less than $1 million in controversy.”

 The court rightly rejected this argument.
 Although New York forum selection clauses in commercial agreements worth more than $1 million are always enforceable by virtue of Section 5-1402, this does not mean that clauses in commercial agreements worth less than $1 million are never enforceable.
 Indeed, Section 5-1402(b) specifically provides that “nothing contained in this section shall be construed to affect the enforcement of any provision respecting choice of forum in any other contract, agreement or undertaking.”
-The enforceability of these other clauses must simply be evaluated by applying New York common law.
+The enforceability of these other clauses must instead be evaluated by applying New York common law.
 Under that law, a forum selection clause is “prima facie valid” and should be given effect “unless it is shown by the challenging party to be unreasonable, unjust, in contravention of public policy, invalid due to fraud or overreaching, or it is shown that a trial in the selected forum would be so gravely difficult that the challenging party would, for all practical purposes, be deprived of its day in court.”

 The defendants failed to prove that the clause at issue in this case was unenforceable for any of these reasons.
 Accordingly, the court held that their motion to dismiss for lack of personal jurisdiction should be denied.
 In agreeing to the forum selection clause, the defendants had consented to personal jurisdiction in New York.
 This reasoning is utterly uncontroversial and clearly correct.